Mbed-TLS/TF-PSA-Crypto/README.md

 The following tools are required:

-* Python 3 and some Python packages, for some library source files and test data.
+* Python 3 and some Python packages, for some library source files, sample programs and test data.
 To install the necessary packages, run
     ```
     python -m pip install -r scripts/basic.requirements.txt
     ```